We are excited to launch the PingAura MCP Server. This fast bridge connects your AI tools to your visibility data, audits, and content.

 - Suggest improvements, rewrites, or optimisations

-Your AI assistant effectively becomes a real-time content reviewer powered by live PingAura data.
+Your AI assistant becomes a real-time content reviewer.
+It uses live PingAura data.

 4. Build programmatic workflows